Deliver “Delight and Passion” to people

 Starbucks Reserve (R) Roastery Tokyo

 Starbucks Reserve(R) Roastery Tokyo, which combines coffee bean roasting capabilities, opened along the Meguro River in Nakameguro, Tokyo.
 This is the first Starbucks store to open in Japan and the fifth in the world.
 Each floor of the four-story store offers a different experience.
-Located in a vibrant and creative neighborhood, this charming concept design is inspired by the famous cherry blossom trees that line the Meguro River in full bloom.
+Located in a vibrant and creative neighborhood, this charming concept design was inspired by the famous rows of cherry trees that line the Meguro River in full bloom.
 The space concept design aims to blend with the natural beauty of various parts of Japan, and is symbolized by an expansive glass surface that extends to the ceiling and a warm wooden terrace seating area.
-In the center of the store, a 17-meter-high cascade stretches to the fourth floor, where coffee beans are stored in a cask covered with 121 hand-hammered copper plates.
+In the center of the store, a 17-meter-high cascade stretches to the fourth floor, where coffee beans are stored.
+121 hand-hammered copper plates cover the surface.
 Pipes carrying coffee beans run around the cask and throughout the restaurant, while the main bar on the first floor offers a variety of coffee brewing methods, and the authentic artisan bread available at the Italian bakery Princi (R), the first of its kind in Japan, is another attraction.
 In the area with a large roasting machine, visitors can also enjoy communicating with baristas and roasters over the counter; the Tibana Bar on the second floor offers a unique tea experience and a taste of the traditional Japanese tea journey, while the Alibiamo Bar, the first of its kind in Japan on the third floor, offers mixology and Craft Cocktails on the 3rd floor, where you can immerse yourself in a world of mixology and craft cocktails.
 In addition, the AMU Inspiration Lounge on the top four floors will serve as a venue for casual talks about social issues, a community outreach center, and a coffee training facility.
 The store will be the first Starbucks Roastery in Tokyo to be built from the ground up with a local architect, and the store exterior will be a collaboration with Kengo Kuma, a leading Japanese architect. concept design The space is a fusion of Japanese nature and tradition with modern concept design architecture, creating a space where people can explore and enjoy the experience of coffee.
 Based on the concept of a roasting factory and seating area coexisting in the same space, we sought a dynamic and entertaining composition incorporating the roastery's symbolic "cask" and bean pressure pipes, as well as an odd combination of delicate and understated Japanese materials.
 Solution: The cask is surrounded by a cherry blossom petal motif inspired by the cherry trees along the Meguro River.
 The cask itself was concept design patterned in such a way that the eye is guided upward, like the steam rising from a cup of coffee.
-The furniture is also interiors ・In addition to incorporating traditional Japanese craftsmanship and material processing techniques into the furniture, we have added a contemporary touch to create a new concept design like the copper cascade and origami ceiling motifs.
+The furniture is also interiors ・In addition to incorporating traditional Japanese craftsmanship and material processing throughout, we have added contemporary touches to create a new concept design, like the copper cascade and origami motif on the ceiling.
 We have created a space that will surprise, inspire, and engage visitors in the coffee experience.
 The first time you step into the shop, you will be overwhelmed by the overwhelming space.
 The fusion of Japanese nature and tradition with the modern concept design and the creation of each and every detail has been echoed by customers as one of the values of the immersive experience.
 In addition to the coffee and tea products, the entire world view of the building, which is surprising and exciting, is one of the main experiences of the Roastery Tokyo. <Our project members> 【interiors schematic design Cooperation, artwork concept design】 Eiji Kawasaki, Mai Takahashi 【working drawings】 Kyoko Aikawa, Yo Yamamoto, Yuki Yamaguchi, Junya Hagiwara 【 Production construction】 Ryohei Azechi, Jun Endo, Osamu Kojima 【 Project management, sales】 Seiji Yamaguchi, Yukako Ninomiya

 #Urban & Retail

-Bosch Shibuya Head Office Office 10F "The NEST"
+Bosch Shibuya Head Office Office, 10th Floor, "The NEST"

-Bosch Shibuya Head Office Office 10F "The NEST"
+Bosch Shibuya Head Office Office, 10th Floor, "The NEST"

-A renovation project for Bosch Corporation's Shibuya Head Office.
-We were in charge of planning, design, layout, and construction to renovate one floor on the 10th floor into a communication space.
-From our experience of renovating the 4th floor of our Head Office building into a communication space "RE/SP", we thought it was important to create a mechanism for employees to interact.
-Based on the concept of "SCRAMBLE for MEET UP" (people gather, hatch new ideas, and then take off again), we designed it with the aim of creating a place where diverse employees can gather and interact on a daily basis.
-In order to express the mix through encounters and exchanges, just like in Shibuya, where Bosch's Head Office is located, we collaborated with various artists to create a space that allows people to interact with an open concept design.
-We also participated in the creation phase, such as logo concept design and event planning and management.
-[Customer's challenge/theme] We were asked to concept design a place where employees could interact from a different perspective than the office floor, with the aim of revitalizing communication within the company and creating innovation.
-[Solution] We proposed a spatial configuration that would allow each employee to regain their vitality and deepen their connections.
-Specifically, with the aim of creating opportunities for communication that transcends age and departmental boundaries, the area has been divided into six major functions, including a counter where people can have casual conversations over a cup of coffee, a place to sit and relax on sofas, and a space to move around and refresh.
-By proactively incorporating furniture and art that will spark communication, we also aimed to create a place where spontaneous ideas that are difficult to generate in office areas can be born.
-There is also a product displays that allows people to experience Bosch's DNA, making it a place that provides hints for creating innovation. <Our project members> [Sales and project management] Ishii Kazushige, Murakami Kaori, Shishihori Tomoyo [design, layout] Yamanobe Manabu, Hagiwara Mitsutaka [Planning] Masubuch Kenta [Production and construction] Koike Tetsuji
+Renovation project for Bosch Corporation Shibuya Head Office.
+We were in charge of planning, design, layout and construction for the renovation of one floor on the 10th floor into a communication space.
+Based on our experience of remodeling the 4th floor of the Head Office building into a communication space "RE/SP", we thought it was important to create an opportunity for interaction among employees.
+Based on the concept of "SCRAMBLE for MEET UP" (gather people, hatch new ideas, and fly out again), we designed the space to create a place where a diverse range of employees can gather and interact on a daily basis.
+Like Shibuya, where Bosch's Head Office is located, the space was composed in collaboration with various artists to express the mixing of people through encounters and exchanges, and is an open concept design where people can interact with an open mind.
+We also took part in the creation phase, including the logo concept design and event planning and management.
+The client required a place concept design where employees can interact with each other from a different perspective than the office floor, with the aim of stimulating communication and creating innovation within the company.
+Solution: We proposed a space configuration that would allow each employee to regain their vitality and deepen their connection with each other.
+Specifically, the space was divided into six main functional areas, including a counter for casual conversation with a cup of coffee in hand, a place to relax on a sofa, and a space for physical exercise and refreshment, with the aim of creating opportunities for communication that transcends age and departmental boundaries.
+The space is divided into six main functional areas.
+By proactively incorporating furniture and artwork that would trigger communication, we aimed to create a place where spontaneous ideas that are difficult to generate in the office area could be generated.
+The Bosch DNA is also available at displays to give visitors hints on how to create innovations. <Our project members> [Sales and project management] Kazushige Ishii, Kaori Murakami, Tomoyo Shishibori [design, layout] Manabu Yamanobe, Mitsutaka Hagiwara [Planning] Kenta Masubuchi [Production and construction] Tetsuji Koike

 #corporate